cbiffle/brittle-kernel/doc/manual/kor/memory.rst

 Makes a new child Memory object, with this object as its parent.

-The child can describe any (appropriately aligned) subset of this object's address space.
-It will inherit any device attribute, and the initial child key inherits the access permissions from the key used to invoke this method.
+The child can describe any subset of this object's address space.
+It will inherit any device attribute, will be checked for mappability, and the initial child key inherits the access permissions from the key used to invoke this method.

 As this creates a net new object, a :ref:`slot key <kor-slot>` donation is required.